Going There #7: The Magic of Zambujal

 People have asked me the question, and that has to be my answer.
 Out of many remarkable experiences this one stands out for the majesty of the site–and for the unexpected thrill.

 Imagine these towers whole.
 Step back 3,000 or 4,000, maybe even 5,000 years and imagine the watchful warriors of western Iberia holding power over a vast region from this lofty citadel overlooking the rolling hills and the sea north of today’s Lisbon, Portugal.
-Iberian characters in my second trilogy ruled here about 3,400 years ago.
+Iberian characters in my series ruled here about 3,400 years ago.

 Even the name sounds exotic, magical, pronounced zam´-boo-zhol.